 Essential Information for Patients Considering Medical Aid in Dying

-We recognize that contemplating end-of-life decisions can be an emotionally challenging experience for you and those close to you.
+We recognize that contemplating end-of-life decisions can be challenging.
 The Academy is here to offer support as you explore the option of medical aid in dying.
-We hope to provide comprehensive information to help you make a well-informed choice that aligns with your values and wishes.
+Navigating healthcare systems, finding providers, and managing the process can be unexpectedly complicated.
+We hope to provide comprehensive information to help you make well-informed choices that align with your values and wishes.

 The Academy offers free patient referrals and information.